-You may try to ignore or stop your obsessions, but that only increases your distress and anxiety.
-Ultimately, you feel driven to perform compulsive acts to try to ease your stress.
-Despite efforts to ignore or get rid of bothersome thoughts or urges, they keep coming back.
-This leads to more ritualistic behavior — the vicious cycle of OCD.
+Ultimately, you feel driven to do compulsive acts to ease your stress.
+Even if you try to ignore or get rid of bothersome thoughts or urges, they keep coming back.
+This leads you to act based on ritual.
+This is the vicious cycle of OCD.

-If you have OCD, you may be ashamed and embarrassed about the condition, but treatment can be effective.
+If you have OCD, you may be ashamed, embarrassed and frustrated about the condition.
+But treatment can be effective.

-OCD obsessions are repeated, persistent and unwanted thoughts, urges or images that are intrusive and cause distress or anxiety.
-You might try to ignore them or get rid of them by performing a compulsive behavior or ritual.
-These obsessions typically intrude when you're trying to think of or do other things.
+OCD obsessions are lasting and unwanted thoughts that keeping coming back or urges or images that are intrusive and cause distress or anxiety.
+You might try to ignore them or get rid of them by acting based on ritual.
+These obsessions usually intrude when you're trying to think of or do other things.

 You may make up rules or rituals to follow that help control your anxiety when you're having obsessive thoughts.
-These compulsions are excessive and often are not realistically related to the problem they're intended to fix.
+These compulsions are beyond reason and often don't relate to the issue they're intended to fix.

-As with obsessions, compulsions typically have themes, such as:
+As with obsessions, compulsions usually have themes, such as:

-There's a difference between being a perfectionist — someone who requires flawless results or performance, for example — and having OCD.
-OCD thoughts aren't simply excessive worries about real problems in your life or liking to have things clean or arranged in a specific way.
+There's a difference between being a perfectionist — someone who needs flawless results or performance — and having OCD.
+OCD thoughts aren't simply excessive worries about real issues in your life or liking to have things clean or arranged in a specific way.

-If your obsessions and compulsions are affecting your quality of life, see your doctor or mental health professional.
+If your obsessions and compulsions affect your quality of life, see your doctor or mental health professional.

 The cause of obsessive-compulsive disorder isn't fully understood.
 Main theories include:

 There's no sure way to prevent obsessive-compulsive disorder.
-However, getting treatment as soon as possible may help prevent OCD from worsening and disrupting activities and your daily routine.
+However, getting treated as soon as possible may help keep OCD from getting worse and disrupting activities and your daily routine.

 Steps to help diagnose obsessive-compulsive disorder may include:

-The two main treatments for OCD are psychotherapy and medications.
-Often, treatment is most effective with a combination of these.
+The two main treatments for OCD are psychotherapy and medicines.
+Psychotherapy also is known as talk therapy.
+Often, a mix of both treatments is most effective.

-Certain psychiatric medications can help control the obsessions and compulsions of OCD.
+Certain psychiatric medicines can help control the obsessions and compulsions of OCD.
 Most commonly, antidepressants are tried first.

-However, your doctor may prescribe other antidepressants and psychiatric medications.
+However, your doctor may prescribe other antidepressants and psychiatric medicines.

-Talk to your doctor about the risks and benefits of using specific medications.
+Talk to your doctor about the risks and benefits of using specific medicines.

-Obsessive-compulsive disorder is a chronic condition, which means it may always be part of your life.
-While OCD warrants treatment by a professional, you can do some things for yourself to build on your treatment plan:
+Obsessive-compulsive disorder is a chronic condition, which means that it may always be part of your life.
+While a professional should treat OCD, you can do some things to build on your treatment plan:

-You may start by seeing your primary doctor.
-Because obsessive-compulsive disorder often requires specialized care, you may be referred to a mental health professional, such as a psychiatrist or psychologist, for evaluation and treatment.
+You may start by seeing your primary care team.
+Because obsessive-compulsive disorder often requires specialized care, you may need to see a mental health professional, such as a psychiatrist or psychologist.

 To prepare for your appointment, think about your needs and goals for treatment.
 Make a list of: